THEOplayer/documentation/how-to-guides/07-miscellaneous/01-context-menu/01-how-to-disable-right-click.md

 You might need an answer to this question if the customer asks to disable the right click.

-**The simple answer is to disable the feature context menu in the licence build.**
+**The simple answer is to disable the feature context menu in the license build.**

 If the customer insists on not updating the licence, please provide this alternative.